 Some of our favourite things to do in Stamford

-- Burghley House & Gardens (currently closed) – One of the most impressive Elizabethan houses in England, with eighteen treasure-filled state rooms.
+- Burghley House & Gardens – One of the most impressive Elizabethan houses in England, with eighteen treasure-filled state rooms.
 Boasting a world-renowned collection of tapestries, porcelain and paintings.
 Sculpture garden, garden of surprises and deer park.
 Burghley Horse trials takes place every September.

 - St Leonards Priory – Part of the precinct of St Leonard’s Priory, Stamford, a cell of the cathedral monastery of Durham.
 Includes the upstanding remains of the nave of the priory church and the buried remains of the north aisle, transepts, chancel and claustral buildings.